udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🌐 Contributing to the Open Source Projects section

-- If the project's category has not been included:
-  - Add a subheading in the corresponding School
-   - Follow the instructions below.

-- If the project's category has been included:
-    - Add a link to the project's repository and a short description following **this format**:
+  - Add a link to the project's repository under its corresponding school and main category and a short description following **this format**:

 -----